 Hearing aid batteries are normally made of zinc, a metal that can help prolong the life of the product.
 After peeling the sticker off of a new battery, be sure to give it 5 minutes to be fully activated by the surrounding oxygen in the room.
 Do not peel the stickers off of batteries that you will not use right away, as this can cause the batteries to lose energy unnecessarily.

 Streaming can have a major impact on how fast your hearing aid battery gets used up.
 If you were to use your hearing aid to stream the audio from your television, for example, your battery may end up using twice the normal amount of energy!

 Preventing Damage to Hearing Aid Batteries

 One of the best ways to prevent hearing aid batteries from shorting out is to make sure they don’t get damaged by external forces.
-Moisture can cause hearing aid batteries to perform poorly or stop working altogether.
+Moisture can cause hearing aid batteries to perform poorly or completely stop working.
 You can open the battery door when you are not using the hearing aid, as this also prevents excess moisture from accumulating.
 Keep batteries away from rain and other forms of precipitation.
 A location that has room temperature is best.

 When not in use, hearing aid batteries should be stored away from water sources and the room in use should not be excessively humid.
 Battery compartments should be kept above ground level to prevent damage from floods and leaks, as well as animals that may try to bite or swallow the batteries.
 Keeping the batteries away from metal products such as keys and coins can also help prevent short circuiting.
 Lastly, be sure to only handle batteries with clean hands, as grease and dirt can be damaging to them.